top of page

 And although the time is mostly not known or found,

-The deal of life is to receive the final pound.
+The deal of life is to receive the final pound,

 That is the Conqueror's flaw,

-And that is why we're all, to it, bow;
+And that is why we're all, to it, bow.

-You can't do anything else,
+You can't do anything else

 So just do something -- on distraction's behalf.

-Only for questions that one desires like coffee.
+Only for questions require much coffee.

 Frustration is the game,